 Smith Machine Calf Raise

 The Smith machine calf raise trains your calves in a similar way to the standing barbell calf raise.
-Since the bar on the Smith machine can only move up and down, though, it doesn’t require as much balance, which allows you to lift more weight and progress faster.
+Since the bar on the Smith machine can only move up and down, though, it doesn’t require as much balance, which allows you to lift more weight and progress faster, which benefits muscle growth.

 1. Set the bar on a Smith machine at about the height of your nipples and place a calf raise block, step, or weight plate on the floor directly under the bar.